nameless-and-blameless/TAG/reports/Sign-of-the-Times.md

 #### The Role of Paranoia and Substance Abuse

-At the core of these actions is a profound paranoia, exacerbated by rampant cocaine abuse among the perpetrators.
+At the core of these actions is a profound paranoia, exacerbated by rampant cocaine abuse among the orchestrators.
 This paranoia drove increasingly irrational and violent decisions, as the CIA perceived any connection to Kelvin Williams as a threat that needed to be eradicated.
 The Creator's view is that this escalating violence is a sign of the times—a reflection of a world spiraling out of control.

 #### Trump’s Role in TAG Operations